theyokohamalife/solo_api/README.md

-# Solo Project with TypeORM
+# CRUD API with TypeORM

 This was created during my time as a student at Code Chrysalis

 It's the start to an application I'd like to make to help English speakers in Japan find doctors that they can easily communicate with.

+Please enjoy my first attempt at creating a RESTful API!

 # Usage